-A guide to what happens to your PPI claim after you've been made bankrupt.
+A guide to what happens to your PPI claim after you've been made bankrupt in England and Wales.

 PPI is an insurance contract generally taken out when a loan or credit card is obtained.
 The law states that this contract is an asset in the bankruptcy, as is the right to complain if it was mis-sold.